 Classes are held Monday-Thursday.
 Friday through Sunday are open to allow students time to travel.
 There will be a trip to Rome that will take place over a weekend.

 $4200.
 These costs include tuition and lodging as well as the cost of trips associated with classes.
-Additional costs not included: airfare, books, art supplies, additional trips, food, spending money.
+Several group dinner and lunch banquets will be provided by the program and are included in this cost.
+Occasional breakfasts, snacks, and coffees will be also provided by the program so that students experience a range of Florentine culinary culture.
+Additional costs not included: airfare, books, art supplies, additional trips, most food, spending money.

 Deadlines and Due Dates

 March 16, 2018: proof of flight reservation due

 March 30, 2018: $1,900 payment or proof of sufficient financial aid due

 You can pay by credit, check, or money order through IPC.
 For checks or money order payments (made payable to “UNCG” and also include your name and the name of your program, e.g. VPA Italy 2017), come by IPC at 207 Foust in person M-F, 8a-5p., or mail your payment to the following address: International Programs Center, Faculty Led Study Abroad, 207 Foust Building, PO Box 26170, Greensboro, NC 27402.
 For Visa or MasterCard payments: come by IPC at 207 Foust in person or call 336-334-5404, M-F, 8a-5p.